Nuchal Translucency Ultrasound

 - If you need to move into a more comfortable position, please let the sonographer know.

-- While the sonographer may be concentrating on completing your ultrasound in a timely manner, they will describe what you are seeing at the end of the test.
+- While the sonographer may be concentrating on completing your ultrasound in a timely manner, they can discuss your images with you at the end of your exam.

 WHEN WILL I GET MY RESULTS?